Innovating and designing for social change

-Participants will be challenged to work on larger communication initiatives, which may comprise but are not limited to social media campaigns.
+Participants will be challenged to work on communication initiatives, which may involve:

-Over four days, six specialists spoke with participants on the following topics:
+Over four days, six subject matter specialists spoke with participants:

-In-house learning and training experts facilitated the course materials and processes.
+In-house learning and training experts facilitate the course materials and processes:

 Participants that take this course use the design thinking process to craft wide-ranging communication products and development-driven stories.